 Rogers instructs in Rule 13 that: “In general, when pushed upon by the enemy, reserve your fire till they approach very near, which will then put them into the greatest surprise and consternation, and give you an opportunity of rushing upon them with your hatchets and cutlasses to the better advantage.”

-This is an extremely important part of the
+This is an extremely important part of the whole picture, and gives us some really important information.

 A.) Rogers didn’t expect them to have bayonets fixed, if they had bayonets at all, even when being pushed upon.